yaserharba/GA_Car_Project/README.md

-# Genetic Algorithm Car Project
+# Genetic Algorithm | Self Driving Car Project

 This is my First try in AI, Using Java, I built my own Neural Network and then used Genetic Algorithm to teach a Car how to drive in a random generated Maze.